Last updated: May 3, 2026

 -

-Pull the personal record first: Open a my Social Security account to review your personal earnings record, retirement estimate, and any claim status.
+Pull the personal record first: Open your personal account to review your earnings record, retirement estimate, and claim status.
 If an adult child is helping, SSA allows another person to help someone apply online, but the person applying usually must sign the application unless a formal representative is appointed.

 -